Post Production - High End Commercial Retouching & Compositing

 Architectural photography post-production services.

-Architectural Exterior Creative Retouching.
 When photographing architecture, you don't always get the weather want.
 When a client asks you to photograph an architectural exterior at the beginning of November in Indiana, you're in store for some gloomy cold weather.
-Despite the circumstances, my job as a commercial photographer is to create an interesting architectural image.
+Despite the circumstances, my job as a commercial photographer and retoucher is to create an interesting architectural image.
 Nothing a one point perspective, some creative lighting and a sky replacement can't fix, right?
-My client also requested that I put their company logo on the building, so I created 3D signage with the company logo that also emitted light onto the building (all done digitally).
+My client also requested that I put their company logo on the building, as it’s something they were looking to do in the future, so I created 3D signage with the company logo that also emitted light onto the building.

 The View Outfield Lofts at Cooley Law School Stadium.
 I photographed this urban apartment exterior in late morning on a bright and sunny summer day.
 This is a really unique space in that the apartments overlook the beautiful outfield of Cooley Law School Stadium, home of the Lansing Lugnuts.
 A large part of the exteriors modern appeal are the bright and bold colors of the facade intertwined with the 4 toned brick work.
 This exterior presented plenty of challenges that required additional post-production work.
 First and foremost, the concrete entry way and black top parking lot needed a lot of cleanup and exposure adjustments.
 Additionally, the sprinkler system had left a giant puddle of water in the middle of the parking lot that was taking my eye away from the structure.
 Much of the landscaping had just been completed and didn’t have the opportunity to be fully manicured.
 So there was patchy grass, leaning trees and foliage with uneven color.
 Last but not least, the reflections on the windows needed to be tamed down a bit.
 As you’ll see in the before and after of this image, a ton of work needed to be done in order to achieve this super clean architectural daylight exterior.